 Throughout the 1890s Saint-Gaudens continued to work while engaging in the greater art world through teaching and advocacy.
 Often taking on many private students at once, Saint-Gaudens also taught at the Art Students League of New York, and worked in support of the American Academy in Rome.
 During these busy times, however, Saint-Gaudens continued to work diligently on a number of projects, many of which took him upwards of ten years or more to complete.
 His bronze statue of General Sherman led by Victory, which stands at the entrance to New York’s Central Park took eleven years.
 Probably the most famous of this time however, was the sculpture of a bent and draped figure deep in thought and grief in the Rock Creek Cemetery in Washington D.C.
 This sculpture uniquely brings together the monumental and the personal for which Saint-Gaudens’ work has become known.

 By 1900, Saint-Gaudens moved to his summer home in Cornish, New Hampshire.
-Joined by other artists including Maxfield Perish, Thomas Dewing, and his brother, the sculptor Louis, Saint-Gaudens created a community of artists there that supported and inspired him throughout his final years.
+Joined by other artists including Maxfield Parrish, Thomas Dewing, and his brother, the sculptor Louis, Saint-Gaudens created a community of artists there that supported and inspired him throughout his final years.
 On August 3, 1907, Saint-Gaudens died.
 Today, nearly one hundred years later, the technical grace and subtle beauty of his work remains an inspiration to artists everywhere.